dmbarbour/glas/docs/GlasProg.md

 We can just invent some primitive type descriptions like '%type.int' or whatever, things a typechecker is expected to understand without saying, and build up from there.
 It isn't a big deal if we want to experiment with alternatives later.

 Some thoughts:
-- Instead of hard-coding types like 'i64', consider an `(%type.int.range 0 255)` or similar.
-This would allow for more flexible intermediate type representations when computing things.
+- Instead of hard-coding a few types like 'i64' or 'u8', consider an `(%type.int.range 0 255)` or similar.
+This would allow for more flexible packed representations and precise tracking of precision across arithmetic steps, e.g. adding u8 and u8 has range 0 to 510 (not quite a u9), and we can require explicit modulus or conditionals to store result back into a u8
-- we could feasibly use 'int range' types as parameters to list length types, for example.
+- we could feasibly use 'int range' types as parameters to list length types, to support vectors of exactly one size (range 32 to 32) or more sizes.
 - obviously need a const type that supports only a single value, too.

-### Reflection and Transpilation
+### Reflection, Transpilation, Alternative Models

 The program model provides a foundation for glas systems, but I'm interested in exploring alternative foundations and support for compilation between them.

-We can view a program AST as an abstract data type that is computed in the namespace layer then executed in a separate layer.
-Support for 'eval'
+As I see it, there are a few opportunities here:

+- Reflection APIs: a runtime or compile-time could provide some APIs to inspect definitions.
+  - However, this solution seems semantically troublesome because we'd either be observing recursive definitions *after* substitution of names for definitions is applied, or be observing some runtime-specific internal representation.
+- Quotation APIs: a front-end language can support quoting of definitions or expressions into an embedded data representation of an AST.
+Further, it could support quoted imports, i.e. load binary source code or compile to the AST representation of `Env->Env` without evaluating it.
+  - This solution is logistically troublesome.
+We'll need some way to efficiently cache definitions for macro evaluation when building a larger namespace.

+Of these options, I think a foundation of quotation APIs offers the more robust solution.
+We can tackle logistical challenges by essentially integrating a compiler as a shared library and some clever use of caching and acceleration.